The Oedipus Complex Today: Clinical Implications

 About the Author(s)

-Ronald Britton is a well-known international psychoanalytic writer who has lectured widely in Europe, North and South America.
-Currently he is President of the British Psycho-Analytical Society and a Vice-President of the International Psychoanalytical Association.
+Ronald Britton is a well-known international psychoanalytic writer who has lectured widely in Europe and North and South America.
+He is a former President of the British Psychoanalytical Society and a Vice-President of the International Psychoanalytical Association (IPA).
 He has a predominantly clinical approach but also a special interest in the relationship of psychoanalysis to literature, philosophy and theology.
+He was given the IPA Award for Outstanding Scientific Achievement in 2013 and the Sigourney Award for Outstanding Psychoanalytic Contributions in 2014.

 Edna O'Shaughnessy came to psychoanalysis from philosophy, first training as a Child Psychotherapist at the Tavistock Clinic in the 1950s.
 In the 1960s she trained at the British Psychoanalytical Society of which she is a training and supervising analyst and also a child analyst.
 Her many published papers are written from both a clinical and a conceptual perspective.